Raheel-Ahmad1/Encryption_Decryption_using_Mips/README.md

 # Encryption_Decryption_using_Mips
 This project is an I/O console to encrypt and decrypt text using a simple ciphers.
-Specifically you will encrypt and decrypt text with a Vigenere cipher, which is a simple extension of the ` well know Caesar cipher, where letters are shifted by a given number
+Specifically we will encrypt and decrypt text with a Vigenere cipher, which is a simple extension of the well know Caesar cipher, where letters are shifted by a given number

 # Project Discription

-Specifically you will encrypt and decrypt text with a Vigenere cipher, which is a simple extension of the ` well know Caesar cipher, where letters are shifted by a given number.
+Specifically we will encrypt and decrypt text with a Vigenere cipher, which is a simple extension of the ` well know Caesar cipher, where letters are shifted by a given number.
 For instance a shift of 3 would change an A to D. At the end of the alphabet, we wrap back to the beginning, so a shift of 3 also changes a Z to C.